AndreGPilakis/TechChallengeApp/readme.md

 - navigate back to the infra folder you ran `$ make up`
 - run `$ make down`
     - This will destroy all of the deployed terraform infastructure.

+## Architecture overview
+### VPC
+A VPC has been created and divided into 3 layers: Public for the load balancer, private for the ec2 instance, and data for the database.
+This has been done so that there is no direct connection from an end user to the ec2 instance or database.

+Each layer has been split into 3 availibility zones, this is to help with load balancing under large amounts or stress, or in the event one AWS region goes out.

+### Security group
+2 security groups have been created, 'allow_http_ssh' has been made to allow http and ssh to the ec2 instance, and 'allow_postgres' has been created to allow access to the database.

+### Key pair
+A key pair object is created for authentication to the ec2 instance, this looks in the directory `~/.ssh/id_rsa.pub` by default, this will need to be changed if your key is stored somewhere else.

+### EC2 instance
+An EC2 instance is created, this is what will be hosting the application and serving requests.
+It is running the latest suitible free linux distribution.

+### Load balancer
+A load balancer has been created to connect to the EC2 instance, it has a listener attatched to it to target the web VPC which will connect it to the EC2 instance.
+This is done so that no users have a direct connection to the EC2 instance

+### Database
+A postgress database is created in order to store the tasks created within the app.